-The views expressed in Shorenstein Center Discussion Papers are those of the author(s) and do not necessarily reflect those of Harvard Kennedy School or
+The views expressed in Shorenstein Center Discussion Papers are those of the author(s) and do not necessarily reflect those of Harvard Kennedy School or of Harvard University.

 Discussion Papers have not undergone formal review and approval.
 Such papers are included in this series to elicit feedback and to encourage debate on important issues and challenges in media, politics and public policy.
 Copyright belongs to the author(s).
 Papers may be downloaded for personal use only.

 The last quarter of 2020 produced decisions in Brussels, London, and Washington that constitute a turning point in the relationship between the major digital platform companies and democratic societies.
 Recognizing all the good these companies produce, the different actions share a similar conclusion: that the social costs imposed by the digital companies have become too high.

 While there may be shared concerns about the unsustainable social and economic costs imposed by the dominant digital companies, the actions by the European Union and United Kingdom have reinforced how the European approaches to the problems of digital platforms are more direct and focused than have been those of the United States.
 This is a function of two factors.
 The E.U. and U.K. regulatory culture has been less in thrall to the non-interventionist orthodoxy that has dominated U.S. policy; thus, while the U.S. has effectively turned a blind eye, the Europeans have for several years been searching for effective solutions.

 The failure of the U.S. to act in the interconnected world of the internet has cost it the traditional role of leader.
 “A common refrain among European officials,” Politico reports, “is that they’re being forced to take actions because the U.S. hasn’t.”